 Gender, Women and Sexuality Studies, University of Washington

 Geography, University of Colorado at Boulder

 Contact the Graduate Office if you would like to connect with faculty regarding these particular programs.
 Additionally, the Association for Cultural Studies hosts of list of academic programs.
 Cultural Studies alumni, who are currently enrolled in or have completed PhD programs, may also be available to discuss their experiences.
 Contact the Graduate Office to pursue this option.

 Cultural Studies graduates are working in a variety of roles and sectors.
 Learn where several of our alumni are now and how the MA in Cultural Studies program has contributed to their career success and personal development.

-Students and alumni may find information on employment, assistantships, and other career resources here.
+Students and alumni can find information on employment, assistantships, and other career resources at UW Bothell Career Services.